Becoming a Councillor

 Are you considering standing for election or want more information about how to become a councillor?

-The next scheduled Local Government Elections are due in May 2017.
-If a vacancy occurs during the term of office then a by-election will be held within 3 months.
+The next scheduled Local Government Elections are due May 2022.
+If a vacancy occurs during the term of office (2017- 2022) then a by-election will be held within 3 months.

-The Moray Council is one of 32 Unitary Local Authorities in Scotland and within the Council there are 26 Local Councillors representing 8 multi-member wards and Councillors represent local people and Moray as a whole, when decisions are being made by the Council.
+Moray Council is one of 32 Unitary Local Authorities in Scotland and within the Council there are 26 local Councillors representing 8 multi-member wards and Councillors represent local people and Moray as a whole, when decisions are being made by the Council.

-The Council is responsible for a diverse range of statutory, regulatory and discretionary services covering Community, Care, Education, Environment, Leisure, Roads and Transport.
+The Council is responsible for a diverse range of statutory, regulatory and discretionary services covering for example Community, Care, Education, Environment, Leisure, Roads and Transport.